Carbon Dioxide CO2

 Molecular weight: 44.01 g/mol

-Sublimation temperature: -78.50°C (transition from solid to gas phase)
+Sublimation temperature: -78.50ºC (transition from solid phase to gas phase)

 It is a colorless, odorless, non-toxic gas that is heavier than air.

-Carbon dioxide gas is suffocating.
+Carbon dioxide gas has a suffocating vapor form.
 It is 1.53 times heavier than air.
-The occupational exposure limit (TLV) is 5000 ppm.
-Carbon dioxide does not exist in liquid form at atmospheric pressure, but it can exist in liquid form in a closed container at 4 bar.
-The solid phase of the gas is called dry ice, which can cause frostbite on the skin.
-The atmosphere contains approximately 0.035% carbon dioxide.
+The occupational exposure limit (TLV) is approximately 5000 Vpm.
+Carbon dioxide does not exist in liquid form at atmospheric pressure; it can exist in liquid form in a closed container at 4 bar.
+The solid phase of the gas is called dry ice and can cause cold burns on the skin.
+Atmospheric pressure contains approximately 0.035% carbon dioxide.